DevEnv-94/monitoring_project/README.md

 ## Nginx(WebServer)

-Nginx in this project as TLS termination proxy.
-Proxy to grafana on [prometheus] instance and proxy to wordpress on [node] instance.
+In this project, Nginx serves as both a TLS termination proxy and a web server.
+It forwards traffic to Grafana on the [prometheus] instance and to Wordpress on the [node] instance.

 ### [node] instance